nodoku/nodoku-core/README.md

 The selector defines the content blocks that should be rendered using this visual component.
 In our case, these are all the content blocks having an attribute `sectionName` equal to `nodoku-way`.

-Recall, that according to our MD file we are actually having 3 of those:
+Recall, that according to our MD file we are actually having 3 content blocks matching this criteria:
 - Step 1: _Think_
 - Step 2: _Skin_
 - Step 3: _Fine tune_

-And naturally one single card component cannot display more than one content block.
+Naturally, a single card component cannot display more than one content block.

-Consequently, according to the skin Yaml file, the Nodoku engine will apply the same visual component definition to all the 3 matching content blocks.
+Consequently, according to the skin Yaml file, the Nodoku engine will apply the same visual component definition to all the three matching content blocks.

 And this process will end up rendering the screenshot presented on Figure 1.